 If you are asking BCBSVT's customer service team to review, send your information to the attention of "Customer Service."
 If you are filing an appeal, send it to the attention of "First Level Appeals" or "Voluntary Second Level of Appeals" as appropriate.
-If you are filing a first-level appeal about a mental health or substance use disorder claim, sent it to the attention of "Mental Health and Substance Use Disorder, First-Level Appeals."
+If you are filing a first-level appeal about a mental health or substance abuse claim, sent it to the attention of "Mental Health and Substance Abuse, First-Level Appeals."
 Please include your phone number with your request.

 If you are unable to file a written appeal, you may appeal by phone.
 BCBSVT will record your appeal in writing.
-Please call BCBSVT customer service at the number listed on the back of your ID card.
+Please call BCBSVT's customer service team at the number on the back of your ID card.

-BCBSVT will provide information about how to file or participate in an appeal in another language if you request it.
+We will provide information about how to file or participate in an appeal in another language if you request it.